How to get to Anguilla via Air or Sea?

 The main way to get to Anguilla is via a flight to the Princess Julianna International Airport in Sint Maarten and a ferry or charter boat to Blowing Point, Anguilla.

-- Day Trippers and residents of Anguilla & St. Martin/St. Maarten pay US$5 Departure Tax + US$3 Security Fee per person
+Day Trippers and residents of Anguilla & St. Martin/St. Maarten: US$5 Departure Tax + US$3 Security Fee per person

-- Tourists (12 years and older) pay US$20 Departure Tax + US$3 Security Fee per person
+Tourists (12 years and older): US$20 Departure Tax + US$3 Security Fee per person

-- Children Under 12 years pay the US$3 Security Fee
+Children Under 12 years: only the US$3 Security Fee

 Getting around Anguilla